Derek-Jones/ESEUR-talks/README.md

-Slides for talks around the book Empirical Software Engineering using R
+Slides for talks around the book Evidence-based Software Engineering: Based on the publicly available data

 [Asciidoc](http://asciidoc.org) is used to create a slidy presentation.